demisto/content-docs/docs/tutorials/tutorial-playbook-TIM-EDL.md

     1. Click **Edit**.

-    2. Click on the sub-playbook task for the entity for which you want to define exclusions.
+    2. Click on the sub-playbook task for the entity that you do not want to process.
 For example, to exclude business partner IP addresses, click on the **Process Indicators Against Business Partners IP List** task.

     3. Under **Inputs**, enter the name of the list.
-In our example earlier, we used BusinessPartnersIPaddresses.
+In our example earlier, we used *BusinessPartnersIPaddresses*.

     4. Click **Ok**.